 Regulation Intent Issue Clarification 47.
-Service Record, Applica ition for Developmental Serv vices and Supports At a minimum, the service record shall include a copy of the person's Application for Developmental Services and Supports.
+Service Record, Applica 47.
+Service Record, Application for Developmental Services and Supports At a minimum, the service record shall include a copy of the person's Application for Developmental Services and Supports.
 (O.Reg.299/10, 14(2)(a)) To ensure that the agency has documentation from the DSO to inform the agency's ability to support the person and assist in developing the individual support plan.
 The agency is responsible for obtaining this record from the DSO if it is not provided upon service initiation.
 Would the Ministry cite an agency in non-compliance if the service record produced by the agency only contained a copy of the Assessor Summary Report (ASR) rather than the Application for Developmental Services and Supports?
-Yes, having the ASR (Assessor Summary Report) as a stand- alone document does not meet regulatory requirement.
+Yes, having the ASR (Assessor Summary Report) as a standalone document does not meet regulatory requirement.